dasda98/dasda98/README.md

 ## Current goals
-I am currently targeting GameDev by learning UnrealEngine 5+.
-Write some projects regarding computer graphics using CUDA, Vulkan.
+I am currently targeting Vulkan API in C. Write some projects regarding computer graphics using CUDA.

 ## See also